mapeditor/tiled/docs/manual/editing-tile-layers.rst

 The Wang Brush works in a very similar way to the Terrain Brush, except it uses wangsets.
 Key differences are:

+-  Wang tiles supports edges as well as corners, whereas terrains only support corners.
+This makes Wang tiles useful for drawing paths, or fences.
 -  The default size is to edit one edge/corner.
 Holding ``Ctrl`` expands it to the whole tile.
 -  If the transition cannot be made on the immediately affected tiles, the operation is aborted.

 To use the tool, a color must be selected from the wang color view.
+Wang tiles and this tool are described in detail in :doc:`Using Wang Tiles <using-wang-tiles>`.

 Bucket Fill Tool
 ----------------